alexmurray/ubuntu-security-podcast/content/episode/episode-25.md

         successive dialogs, or conduct social engineering attacks against the user
     -   Possible information leak from parent to child process via IPC channels
-    -   Various UAFs, type-confusion etc -> memory corruption -> possible code execution
+    -   Various UAFs, type-confusion etc -&gt; memory corruption -&gt; possible code execution
     -   Incorrect bounds checking on JS objects IF Spectre mitigations disabled (these are enabled by default so user would have to explicitly disable them)